TerryKingston/howto-angular-rails/README.md

 </html>
 ```

+Refresh the page in your browser and behold the sort-of-awesome style!

 ## Angular

+Great! we have an HTML page with a list of items and no way to modify it.
 Now lets make this static page more responsive by adding angular.
-We'll add a text box to add more todo's to the list. to do this, we'll move the list of tasks from the static HTML to a list in the javascript portion of the page.
+Instead of rendering a bunch of labels, we'll let Angular make our list based on an array of todo objects.
+We'll also add a text box to add more todo's to the list.
+We'll start by moving the list of tasks from the static HTML to a list in the javascript portion of the page.

 We'll bring in the angular code via CDN:
 ```html